garetethan/solluxPy/operations.md

 `max(x, y)` | Maximum.

 ## Imported
-All functions in [Python's math module](https://docs.python.org/3/library/math.html) are available (though some as noted below have different names).
+All functions in [Python's math module](https://docs.python.org/3/library/math.html) are available (though, as noted below, some have different names).
 Here are some I find useful:

 Use | Explanation
 --- | ---